 Welcome to the Inaugural Edition of Working Notes.
 By The Editors

 Working Notes is the online journal for Sociology At Work.
 We provide a platform for applied sociologists to share their work experiences, with a view to expanding recognition of what sociologists can do and enhancing how the discipline of sociology promotes sociological practices.
-Here we provide a brief background about the editors and the papers in this first edition.
+This is a brief background about the editors and the papers.

 Accounting for Sociology in a World of Auditors.
 By Michael Hughes, UK